top of page

 Proposed Development: Certifcate of Lawfulness for a Conservatory and detached garden building.

-Following the initial discussion wit the applicant a single-storey rear extension was agreed on whereby the extension would forma a new entrance to the property and provide additional storage space for the kitchen and replace the less than complimentary lean to extension.
-The use of grey upvc and render would give the extension a contemporary feel and form a new domestic adjunct to the main dwelling.
+Following the initial planning appraisal with the applicant a single-storey rear extension orangery extension was agreed on whereby the extension would provide additional storage space for the kitchen and replace the less than complimentary lean to extension.
+The applicants also wanted to create a new home office in the garden to allow for more flexible working patterns.
+The use of an orangery would form a new interface between the house and garden and allow the owners to enjoy the benefits of both far more, and the office to allow for a separartion of work from the home environment.

-The application sailed through the planning process and we are now awaiting instruction to undertake a full plans building regs application.
+The application for a certificate of lawfulness sailed through the planning process and we are now awaiting instruction to undertake a full plans building regs application.
 More details to follow.

 This application is a cost effective solution to a storage and circulationn issues within the existing property.